 There’s a particular kind of pain that comes from seeking help and discovering the help isn’t there, or isn’t accessible to you.
 It mirrors some of the dynamics of abuse itself: being told your reality isn’t quite real, having your needs dismissed, feeling like you’re asking for too much simply by existing.

 The repeated invalidation compounds trauma.
-Each time you have to explain why a service doesn’t fit, each time someone routes you incorrectly despite disclosure, each time you’re treated as an administrative puzzle rather than a person in need and those experiences layer on top of the original harm.
+Each time you have to explain why a service doesn’t fit, each time someone routes you incorrectly despite disclosure, each time you’re treated as an administrative puzzle rather than a person in need, and those experiences layer on top of the original harm.
 Research shows that discrimination itself produces trauma responses similar to direct violence: avoidance, hypervigilance, and physiological stress.
 When systems are designed to help add to that burden, the impact is profound.

 Afterword